伊津子とその母 / Itsuko to sono haha / Itsuko and Her Mother (1954)

 Now for the entire reason why I wanted to post about this movie.

-I don't know.
-I just thought that was really cool.
-Plausibly, there could have been people in the audience watching Godzilla, King of the Monsters! for the very first time and thinking "hey, it's that guy from that thing with Ineko Arima that we watched last year."
+Plausibly - not probably, but plausibly - there could have been people in the audience watching Godzilla for the very first time and thinking "Hey, it's that guy from the thing with Ineko Arima that we just watched."

 No comments: